AnhSon-DHSPDHDN/udacity-poll-pj/README.md

 ## Account

-All account have password is: 123456
+All account have password is: 123456.\
 Account login is ID and PASSWORD in src/apis/data.js

+## Environment

+NodeJS version 16.16.0

 ## Available Scripts